Recommended Thermostat Settings for Florida Weather

 However, there are a few potential drawbacks to using auto mode.
 First, if your home is prone to drafts, the temperature can fluctuate quite a bit and be difficult to keep comfortable.
 Second, if you have pets or children, they may not be able to adjust to the changing temperatures as easily as adults.

 So, should you keep your thermostat on auto or on?
 Ultimately, it depends on your individual needs and preferences.
-If you’re looking to save energy, auto mode is a good option.
+If you want to save energy, auto mode is a good option.
 But if you want more control over the temperature in your home, you may prefer to keep it at a specific setting.

 How To Set Your Thermostat Before You Leave for the Summer